X-lab-3D/PANDORA/README.md

 Steps:

 A. The database of all templates need to be generated (retrieving pMHC PDBs from IMGT).
-   We strongly recommended to save the database once (set argument *save=<your_database_name> in Database.construct_database() function), to skip downloading            all templates again for later usage.
+   We strongly recommended to save the database once (set argument *save=<your_database_name>*), to skip downloading all templates again for later usage.

 B. Creating a Template object based on the given target information